Does your partner call you names and lash out in childish ways?

 Instead, they get angry at you and call you names to get rid of the rage that’s building up in them from all things they’ve left unsaid.

 What to do if your partner calls you names.

-The first thing you should do is talk to them directly and honestly.
+Assuming you feel safe enough to do so, you might want to talk to them directly and honestly.